axtl/b/source/colophon/index.md

 I code mainly in [Sublime Text 2] or [Vim] on either an 11" MacBook Air or my R&D [Debian Linux] box.
 I use [GitHub] for publishing code, and [iTerm 2] with [oh-my-zsh] and [tmux] + [teamocil] for extreme sorcery.

-If I'm writing something other than code, I usually turn to [Byword] on the Mac, save to [Dropbox], and continue on iOS in [Textastic] or [iA Writer].
-Textastic also doubles as a pretty solid code editor, and the Markdown support is great.
+I like Debian because it keeps things simple and lets me be in control, without much fuss.

-I use [OmniFocus] to make sense of the things going on in my life, and [Reeder] and [Instapaper] to keep track of the things going on in the world.
+I use [OmniFocus] to make sense of the things going on in my life, [Reeder] and [Instapaper] to keep track of the things going on in the world.